Handley Page Hampden: Production

 By late 1938, the mass manufacturing plans for the Hampden had been formalised.
-In addition to Handley-Page's own production line, the type was to be built under subcontract by English Electric at its factory in Preston, Lancashire; on 6 August 1938, English Electric was awarded an initial contract to manufacture 75 Hampdens.
+Volker devised a photographic method for reproducing the plans at full size for distribution to other factories.
+In addition to Handley-Page's own production line, the type was to be built under subcontract by English Electric at its factory in Preston, Lancashire.
+On 6 August 1938, English Electric was awarded an initial contract to manufacture 75 Hampdens.
 In addition, Canadian interest in domestic production of the type had resulted in the establishment of the joint Anglo-Canadian Canadian Associated Aircraft company, which promptly received an initial order from the RAF for 80 Hampdens to be completed in Canada; this facility would effectively act as a shadow factory during wartime.
 On 1 September 1938, in response to interest expressed by the Royal Swedish Air Force (RSAF) in the Hampden, including in a potential licence production arrangement for 70 aircraft to be built in Sweden, a single production Hampden was supplied to Sweden.
 Designated P.5 by the RSAF, it was operated by the service until November 1945, after which it was sold to Svenska Aeroplan AB (SAAB) to serve as a flying testbed before being retired in late 1947.

 On 22 February 1940, the first Preston-built Hampden, P2062, conducted its maiden flight.
 English Electric would go on to manufacture a total of 770 Hampdens, more than any other company, before delivering its final aircraft on 15 March 1942.
 In July 1940, Handley-Page terminated its own production line for the Hampden upon the completion of its 500th aircraft.
 On 9 August 1940, the first Canadian-built Hampden, P5298, made its debut flight; by October 1940, Canadian production had risen to 15 aircraft per month.
 A total of 160 Hampdens were completed by Canadian Associated Aircraft, many of which were ferried to the United Kingdom for wartime service.
 The final Canadian-built aircraft was delivered in late 1941.